flatcar-archive/flatcar-docs/docs/installing/vms/libvirt.md

         - "ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQC0g+ZTxC7weoIJLUafOgrm+h..."
 ```

-Assuming that you save this as `example.yaml` (and replace the dummy key with public key), you can convert it to an Ignition config with the [config transpiler](/container-linux-config-transpiler/doc/getting-started/).
+Assuming that you save this as `example.yaml` (and replace the dummy key with public key), you can convert it to an Ignition config with the [config transpiler][config-transpiler].
 Here we run it from a Docker image:

 ```shell